How to Wax a Car

 • Wash weekly

-• Use the clay bar as needed (before you wax the first time, even if your car is brand new, prepare the surface first with detailing clay.
-Then use the clay bar occasionally as needed; this might be once a month, or once a year.
-The clay bar will strip some of the wax off during use, so either apply an additional coat of the paste, or a quick layer of the spray wax... or do nothing, it's your car)
+• Use the clay bar FIRST —before you wax the first time, even if your car is brand new, prepare the surface first with detailing clay.
+Then use the clay bar occasionally as needed any time your car paint begins to feel "gritty".

-• Apply a base coat of the Meguiar's Ultimate Paste Wax every 4-6 months.
+• Apply a "base coat" using the Meguiar's Ultimate Paste Wax every 4-6 months.

 • Use the Meguiar's Ultimate Quik Wax as often as you like for that freshly waxed look in minutes of time!